voitaraujo/scrappy/readme.md

 # An API to request url scrapping

+### the deployed version at https://scrappingservice.vercel.app/ is outdated!

 ## How to run:
 > Clone the project to your machine and install the dependencies with `yarn` or `npm install`